 NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 3.
 No. 235 Brisbane Street, Perth (DR 122 of 2024) 21 August 2024 Michael Cao Application for review of a Council decision to refuse an application for a Change of Use from Family Day Care to Child Care Premises on 23 July 2024.
-Directions hearing held on 4 October 2024.
+(DIX 122 01 2024) Directions hearing held on 4 October 2024.
 A further directions hearing was held on 11 October 2024 at which interested residents were invited to make a presentation to the SAT at the commencement of the following mediation.
 Mediation was held on 7 November 2024 and included interested community members presenting to the SAT.
 A directions hearing was scheduled for 22 November 2024.
 The directions hearing was vacated, and the matter was listed for a directions hearing on 17 January 2025.
 At the 17 January 2025 directions hearing the parties agreed for the matter to be scheduled for a further mediation.
 A further Mediation was held on 25 February 2025.
-Following the 25 February 2025 mediation the SAT issued orders with key dates for the reconsideration of Council's decision by 20 May 2025.
-On 1 April 2025 the City filed consent orders with the SAT which were co-signed by the applicant.
-On 1 April 2025 the SAT issued amended orders setting out: The applicant is to provide an amended application to the City on or before 28 April 2025; Pursuant to s.31(1) of the State Administrative Tribunal Act 2004, Council is invited to reconsider its decision on or before 24 June 2025; The matter is listed for a directions hearing on 4 July 2025; and A copy of the orders being provided to the interested residents and their representative that previously presented to the SAT.
-4. Nos.
-41-43 Angove Street, North Perth (DR 138 of 2024) 11 October 2024 Lavan Application by: Administration Application for review of a Council decision to refuse an application for Alterations and Additions to Service Station on 20 August 2024.
+Following mediation, the SAT issued orders setting out: The applicant is to provide an amended application to the City on or before 25 March 2025; Pursuant to s.31(1) of the State Administrative Tribunal Act 2004, Council is invited to reconsider its decision on or before 20 May 2025; The matter is listed for a directions hearing on 30 May 2025; and A copy of the orders being provided to the interested residents and their representative that previously presented to the SAT.
+Representation by: Administration 4.
+Nos.
+41-43 Angove Street, North Perth (DR 138 of 2024) 11 October 2024 Lavan Application for review of a Council decision to refuse an application for Alterations and Additions to Service Station on 20 August 2024.
 The matter was listed for a directions hearing on 11 October 2024.
 On 10 October 2024 the directions hearing was vacated and rescheduled to 20 December 2024.
 The purpose of rescheduling the directions hearing is to allow the parties to prepare a Statement of Issues Facts and Contentions (SIFC) to define the issues under contention and inform future programming for the matter.
-The SAT issued orders on 10 October 2024 with the following key dates prior to the directions hearing: 22 November 2024 - Respondent's Statement of Issues, Facts and Contentions due to SAT.
+The SAT issued orders on 10 October 2024 with the following key dates prior to the directions hearing: 2 November 2024 - Respondent's Statement of Issues, Facts and Contentions due to SAT.
 13 December 2024 - Applicant's Statement of Issues, Facts and Contentions due to SAT.